hashgraph/hedera-mirror-node/docs/installation.md

 Docker Compose scripts are provided and can run all the mirror node components.
 Containers use the following persistent
 volumes:

-- `./db` on your local machine maps to `/var/lib/postgresql/data` in the containers.
+- `./db` on your local machine maps to `/var/lib/postgresql/data` in the db container.
 This contains the files for the PostgreSQL database.
 If the database container fails to initialise properly and the database fails to run, you will have to delete this folder prior to attempting a restart otherwise the database initialisation scripts will not be run.